akosgarai/playground_engine/pkg/model/README.md

 - `constantTerm` - the constant term of the lightsource.
 - `linearTerm` - the linear term of the lightsource.
 - `quadraticTerm` - the quadratic term of the lightsource.
+- `velocity` - the initial speed of the bug.
+- `direction` - the direction of the bug.
+- `movementRotationAngle` - the rotation angle of the movement.
+- `movementRotationAxis` - the rotation axis of the movement.

 ## StreetLamp model